CUBRID/cubrid-manual/en/start.rst

 This chapter contains useful information on starting CUBRID; also it provides brief instructions on how to use the CSQL Interpreter and GUI tools.

 CUBRID provides various tools for you to use easily through GUI.
-You can download them from `http://www.cubrid.org/downloads <http://www.cubrid.org/downloads>`_\ .
+You can download them from http://www.cubrid.org/downloads.

+If you use the following tools which CUBRID provides, you can use CUBRID features easily through GUI.

 *   `CUBRID Query Browser <http://www.cubrid.org/wiki_tools/entry/cubrid-query-browser>`_